Surface Pen

 The Surface Pen is an active stylus and digital pen developed by Microsoft for its series of Surface computing devices.
-It is designed to showcase the pen computing capabilities of Microsoft's Windows 8/8.1 and Windows 10 operating systems.
+It is designed to showcase the pen computing capabilities of Microsoft's Windows 8/8.1, Windows 10 and Windows 11 operating systems.

 First generation

 The first Surface Pen was introduced in 2012 alongside the Surface Pro, which uses Penabled technology designed by Wacom.
 It features one physical button on the side to simulate a right-click when the pen comes into contact with the display, as well as an eraser tip at the top of the Pen that removes ink strokes when it comes into contact with the display.
 It was bundled with the Surface Pro and Surface Pro 2, but is not compatible with other models.
 The button on the pen doubles as a magnetic clip which can be used to attach the pen to the Surface charging port (although not while simultaneously charging the device).
 Although the technology was deprecated with subsequent generations and is now branded as "Pro Pen", it can still be purchased as an accessory for the Surface Pro and Surface Pro 2 as well as other Penabled-compatible devices such as those from Lenovo ThinkPad lineup.